Illiaminerva/expense-tracker/README.md

 - **User Authentication**: Secure registration and login system.
 - **Expense Management**: Add, edit, and delete expenses seamlessly.
-- **Customizable Budgeting**: Adjust the default 50/30/20 rule (Needs/Wants/Savings) to fit your preferences.
+- **Customizable Budgeting**: Manually split your income into Needs/Wants/Savings/Investments to fit your preferences.
-- **Savings Goals**: Set savings goals and track your progress with visual indicators.
+- **Savings Goals**: Set multiple savings goals and track your progress with visual indicators.
+- **Manual assignment of Savings/Investments**: Ability to manually dedicate your expenses to one of your savings goals.
 - **Visual Analytics**:
   - Monthly spending trends.
   - Category distribution charts.